India, China hold marathon military talks on disengagement of troops in eastern Ladakh | Law-Order

-The ninth round of military talks between India and China lasted for nearly 16 hours as the two sides held detailed deliberations on disengagement of troops from all friction points in eastern Ladakh, sources said on Monday.
+Military commanders of India and China held extensive deliberations on modalities for disengagement of troops from all the friction points in eastern Ladakh at the ninth round of the military talks that lasted nearly 16 hours, official sources said on Monday.

-The Corps Commander-level talks began at around 10:30 am on Sunday and ended at 2:30 am on Monday, they said.
+The Corps Commander-level talks at the Moldo border point on the Chinese side of the Line of Actual Control in eastern Ladakh began at around 10:30 AM on Sunday and ended at 2:30 AM on Monday, they said.

-The venue of the meeting was the Moldo border point which is on the Chinese side of the Line of Actual Control (LAC) in eastern Ladakh.
+''Detailed discussions were held on modalities for the disengagement process,'' said a source aware of the negotiations.

-People familiar with the negotiations said India insisted that it was up to China to carry forward the process of disengagement and de-escalation at friction points in the region.
+The sources said India insisted that it was up to China to carry forward the process of disengagement and de-escalation at friction points in the region where the two militaries have been engaged in an eyeball-to-eyeball face-off for nearly nine months.

 India has been maintaining that the disengagement process has to start simultaneously at all friction points and no selective approach was acceptable to it.